Lantau Island, HongKong Travel Guide

-But do not forget about one of the island’s tourist attraction, the Hong Kong Disneyland, which had been entertaining locals and tourists since 2005.
+But do not forget about one of the island’s tourist attractions, the Hong Kong Disneyland, which had been entertaining locals and tourists since 2005.
 A year later, a gondola lift was soon built in the island which is meant to provide an alternative for entertainment to amusement-hungry visitors—the Ngong Ping 360.

 Although these options are themselves amazing, the very island itself makes for geography worthy of a visit, whether you look at it at the sea or at the land.

 Built as mountainous terrain, the island is still sparsely inhabited at the present where various villages and towns dot the island by wide spaces from one another.
 But this kind of setting has its own advantages, too: it makes for an ideal location for expatriates who wanted a life of tranquility and free from the bustle and hustle of the city.

 While you can choose from one of the local villages and towns on the island to live in as a foreigner, most expatriates actually flocked to the residential area called Discovery Bay.
-It is this area which holds 15,000 of the overall population in Lantau Island, including a heavy concentration of expats.
+It is this area that holds 15,000 of the overall population in Lantau Island, including a heavy concentration of ex-pats.